krixen55/wowahitempricer/README.md

 ## Running the code

+### AH Item Pricer

-I didn't create any CLI for this, open up the ah_pricer.py file and at the top, change
+I didn't create any CLI for this, open up the ah_item_pricer.py file and at the top, change

 ITEM_ID - to the item you are trying to price, use wowhead to find item id